xav-b/taskbook/build.md

 - [ ] IDEA Time boxing and pomodoro timer
 - [ ] IDEA Hook system to implement a plugin system (post-delete, post-create, ...)
 - [ ] IDEA Have a `theme` where colors and all are abstracted as `primary`, `secondary`, etc... (at the very least get the `grey` customised)
+- [ ] IDEA The current output is just one FE - support TUI

 - [ ] FIXME storage loads by data types and must be modified for a new type
 - [ ] FIXME boards and tags don't need to be stored with their `@` and `+`